-The U.S. citizen needs to sign and date the forms under the paragraph that starts Your Certification.
+The U.S. citizen needs to sign and date the form and supply contact information.

 This section need not be filled in if you just got a little help from a friend.
 This line is mainly for lawyers or agencies that fill out these forms on clients’ behalf.

 Other Forms and Documents That Must Accompany the K-3 Visa Petition